Live data from 7 verified sources

 UGAUpdated today

-Uganda's economy is driven by foreign direct investment, but faces significant humanitarian and health challenges.
-The country has made progress in increasing financial inclusion and reducing unemployment.
-However, it still struggles with limited access to basic services, including healthcare and education.
+Uganda's economy is growing, but faces significant humanitarian and health challenges.
+The country has made progress in increasing bank account ownership and mobile subscriptions.
+However, it still struggles with underlying issues such as high maternal mortality rates and limited access to basic services.

 💡